 Juice Email Policies

 Deadline for each Monday edition is the previous Thursday at 4 p.m.
-To send in your item, use the Juice submission form at this link.

 Please keep your submitted item short—no longer than one paragraph—and let us know if your item is for students, faculty/staff, or both audiences.